matusv/txfunction-randompixels/README.md

 This concept might get reused for any file type.

+Each NFT created by this contract is going to lock 2.5 XLM in reserves.
+- NFT issuer account creation - 1 XLM
+- ipfs hash stored in the NFT issuer account - 0.5 XLM
+- data to regenerate image stored in the NFT issuer account - 0.5 XLM
+- ticket data to ensure correct NFT name stored in the tickets account - 0.5 XLM

 ## How does it work?

 This contract has 2 parts: `issueTicket` and `generateNFT`